dillaapp/finance_skater/README.md

 - Bootstap

 # Installtion
-After coloing the project please pip install -r requirements.txt in your virtual environment requirements.txt, has all the neccessary installion you have to make for the project to run correctly
+After cloning the project please pip install -r requirements.txt in your virtual environment requirements.txt, has all the neccessary installion you have to make for the project to run correctly

 # How to USe the program